Last verified: 17 days ago

 Red Flags to Watch For

-- Almost all clinical research involves gellan gum as a pharmaceutical excipient (drug carrier), not as a health supplement — marketing it as a health ingredient is a stretch of the evidence
+- Most research involves gellan gum as a pharmaceutical excipient or drug carrier, not as a health supplement — marketing it as a therapeutic ingredient is misleading.

 Products Containing Gellan Gum